forcedotcom/sfdx-scanner/messages/run-command.md

 - The previous example is equivalent to this example:

   <%= config.bin %> <%= command.id %> --rule-selector eslint:all

 - Analyze the files using all rules for all engines:

     <%= config.bin %> <%= command.id %> --rule-selector all

-- Analyze files using the recommended "retire-js" rules analyze in a workspace that consists of all files in the folder "./other-source" and only the Apex class files (extension .cls) in the folder "./force-app":
+- Analyze files using the recommended "retire-js" rules, targeting all files in the folder "./other-source" and only the Apex class files (extension .cls) in the folder "./force-app":

-    <%= config.bin %> <%= command.id %> --rule-selector retire-js:Recommended --workspace ./other-source --workspace ./force-app/**/*.cls
+    <%= config.bin %> <%= command.id %> --rule-selector retire-js:Recommended --target ./other-source --target ./force-app/**/*.cls

 - Specify a custom configuration file and output the results to the "results.csv" file in CSV format; the commands fails if it finds a violation that exceeds the moderate severity level (3):